Wells Fargo drops sales goals tied to bogus account scandal

 The embattled bank says the change, announced early Tuesday, will be effective Jan.
 1.

-"We are eliminating product sales goals because we want to make certain our customers have full confidence that our retail bankers are always focused on the best interests of customers," said CEO John Stumpf.
+"We are eliminating product sales goals because we want to make certain our customers have full confidence that our retail bankers are always focused on the best interests of customers," CEO John Stumpf said in a statement.

 Related: The $124 million payday for executive who led Wells Fargo's fake account unit